Bengal Tales

 Archived Bengal Tales Episodes

-Formerly known as Bengal Buzz, the Idaho State University Alumni Association radio program has a fresh new look for 2021.
-Introducing Bengal Tales, a half-hour radio show featuring interviews with significant ISU alumni, students, faculty, and friends.
-Bengal Tales is dedicated to exploring and celebrating the inspiring stories, accomplishments, and community events for ISU Bengals.
-Bengal Tales highlights different events and opportunities for engagement as well as information about Bengal athletic games and University news for Idaho State University.
-Tune in and stay connected.
+Bengal Tales, the Idaho State University Alumni Association radio program, is a half-hour radio show featuring interviews with significant ISU alumni, students, faculty, and friends.
+Bengal Tales is dedicated to exploring and celebrating inspiring stories, accomplishments, and community events for ISU Bengals.
+Bengal Tales highlights different events and opportunities for engagement as well as provides information about Bengal athletic games and Idaho State University news.
+Tune in and stay connected!
 Follow us on Facebook at @IdahoStateAlumni for additional information.

 Email: amydressel@isu.edu